Phoney War: Saar Offensive

-French Armed Forces began the Saar Offensive („Opération Sarre“) on 7 September 1939.
-It was their only action during the Phoney War.
-They crossed the France–Germany border.
+French Armed Forces began the Saar Offensive on 7 September 1939, crossing the France–Germany border.
+It was their only offensive action during the Phoney War.

-In accordance with orders given by Hitler, Wehrmacht troops (German 1st Army) did not put up any significant resistance (Nazi Germany wanted to avoid a two-front war).
+In accordance with orders given by Hitler, Wehrmacht troops of the German 1st Army did not put up any significant resistance, wanting to avoid a two-front war.
 Fighting broke out in the section between Saarbrücken and the Palatinate Forest, where the offensive was concentrated.

-On 12 September, the troops were up to eight kilometres inside German territory, occupying twelve German villages along the evacuated border zone in the Saar region in front of the Siegfried Line.
+On 12 September, the troops were up to 8 km inside German territory, occupying twelve German villages along the evacuated border zone in the Saar region in front of the Siegfried Line.
 The limited offensive was only intended to assess the strength of the Siegfried Line's defences.
 On 21 September, General Maurice Gamelin ordered the troops to withdraw to their starting positions on the Maginot Line.
 On 17 October, the last French troops left German territory.
 Some French generals, such as Henri Giraud, disagreed with the retreat and saw it as a missed opportunity.

 According to the Franco-Polish Alliance, the French Army was to start preparations for a major offensive three days after the beginning of mobilization.
 The preliminary mobilization had occurred in France on 26 August.
 By 1 September, full mobilization was declared.
 The French forces were to gain control over the area between the French border and the German lines, and then to probe the German defences.
 On the 15th day of the mobilization, the French Army was to start an all-out assault on Germany.